poonai/vegamcache/README.md

 # vegamcache
 vegamcache is a distributed in-memory cache built using gossip protocol for golang.

 # what is the difference between other distributed cache service?
-In vegamcache, network calls are not used for retriving data from other nodes.
+In vegamcache, network calls are not used for retriving data for each Get.
 Instead data will be replicated across the node using gossip in backgroud.

 # seri why ?
 Go is fun.
 I learned lot of thing regarding distributed system and also I'm jobless.
 Looking for internship.
 If anyone interested, do ping me at rbalajis25@gmail.com